The Story Project

 Supporting you to implement the changes in your school

-We are working hard behind the scenes to ensure our story-led PSHE resources are aligned with the new requirements.
+We worked our socks off during the summer holidays to ensure our story-led PSHE resources are aligned with the new requirements from September 2025 (a year ahead of the DfE’s recommendation).
 To do this our first job was an analysis of the key elements of the RSHE national curriculum and their impact on our primary programme.

 Piles of books to support wellbeing and PSHE in primary schools